Latest Known Trail Conditions NPTrail

 Major blowdown just south of Seward lean-to remains as far as we know and will require a bushwhack to get around.

-Major beaver activity just south of Plumley Point and between Long Lake and Shattuck Clearing.
+Major beaver activity just south of Plumley Point and between Long Lake and Shattuck Clearing make hiking in that section a challenge.

 NEW TRAIL: The ADK professional trail crew under contract from the NYS DEC will be building new trail to replace part of the road walk south of Benson Rd.
 The new trail will start north of the bridge over the North Branch of West Stony Creek which is located approximately 1.4 miles north of the present Upper Benson trail register.
 It will then proceed to wind through the woods nearly due east and then south around the east side of Woods Lake to intersect with Benson Road.
 This section will eliminate approx. 3+ miles of former road walk and take the trail off of private land and place it solely in NYS owned land.
 It is hoped that the remaining road walk will be eliminated in 2014 by continuing the trail on state land through woods for the most part ending near Northville.
 The plan is to eventually have the official end of the trail in downtown Northville at the Town Hall.